An Open Letter to L.L. Bean Freeport, Maine Store

 eyes.
 That a

-modest-looking business in a quiet town has turned into a retail campus
+modest-looking business in a quiet town has turned into a spectacular 21st Century flagship campus

 astounding.
 Some old school types might not like the change (although I